 Dr Joseph has led this project with the supervision and support of Dr Brendan Carey, Consultant Radiologist in Leeds, Dr Ananya Choudhury, Consultant Clinical Oncologist in Manchester and Dr Lucy Kershaw, MR Physicist in Manchester, to develop what will be the first of a suite of modules focusing on imaging as it relates to clinical oncology training and practice organised by tumour site.
 The project team included Dr Ganesh Radhakrishna, Chair of the Clinical Oncology Curriculum Committee, and RCR support staff.

-Two modules have been developed in the form of PowerPoint presentations with a recorded voice-over which gives broader information to support the content of the slides.
-Some of the slides are animated.
+Three modules have been developed in the form of PowerPoint presentations with a recorded voice-over which gives broader information to support the content of the slides.
 The script of the voice-over is also included in the notes section beneath the relevant slide to enable it to be read as well as listened to.
 It is intended that further modules will follow and that some short assessments will be added in due course.

-Please note that to view these two modules, you will be re-directed to the RCR Learning hub:
+Please note that to view these modules, you will be re-directed to the RCR Learning hub:

 Modules currently in development

 The following modules are in development and will be made available here in due course:

 - Colorectal - anal

 The College is looking for volunteers to help with the development of additional modules.
 If you are a trainee who has completed the First FRCR examination and you have an interest in education as well as a tumour site that is not already in development, please consider volunteering to take the lead in developing a module.
 Please contact RCRLearning@rcr.ac.uk to discuss further.
 Volunteers would be required to find a local clinical oncology consultant willing to support and advise them in developing the module, as well as a local radiologist.
 Detailed guidance on what the module should contain, what level it should be pitched at etc will be provided, along with a template presentation.